+Stress test

+By Laura Leu From Health magazine

 Plenty of products claim to melt away stress, but are they just gimmicks?
-Our anxiety-riddled writer put five gadgets to the test, enlisting the help of Jacob Teitelbaum, MD, medical director of the Fibromyalgia and Fatigue Centers, a group of clinics that treat stress-related conditions, and author of From Fatigued to
+Our anxiety-riddled writer put five gadgets to the test, enlisting the help of Jacob Teitelbaum, MD, medical director of the Fibromyalgia and Fatigue Centers, a group of clinics that treat stress-related conditions, and author of From Fatigued to Fantastic!

-Fantastic!
 Read on for the surprising results.

+Next: High-tech stress buster

 High-tech stress buster

 StressEraser (\$179)

 Monitors heart and breathing rates through biofeedback to help you control both and relieve anxiety.

+Is the premise legit?

-"Biofeedback is a proven way to relax-as are meditations where you focus on your breathing," Dr. Teitelbaum savs.
+"Biofeedback is a proven way to relax-as are meditations where you focus on your breathing," Dr. Teitelbaum says.
 Our tester says: "A sensor shows your heart and breathing rates with electronic waves, and the device tells you when to exhale deeply.
 After a week, I was much more likely to breathe my way out of anxiety flare-ups."
 Bottom line: Worth it if you really have trouble calming yourself down.

-Happy Company Head Trip (\$10)

-Has copper prongs that act like tiny fingertips to give your noggin a (low-tech) rubdown.
+Head tingler Happy Company Head Trip (\$10) Has copper prongs that act like tiny fingertips to give your noggin a (low-tech) rubdown.
+Is the premise legit?
 "People often carry a lot of their stress in the head and neck muscles.
 Scalp massages can help relax those muscles," Dr. Teitelbaum explains.
 Our tester says: "While this is cheap and easy to use, it didn't provide anything close to the relaxation that a real massage would.
 And it definitely caused more hair snarls.
 They should include a free brush with the purchase!"
-Bottom line: Skip it.